CFO Wiki

 The CFO Utilization Pyramid

-We teach practices to govern utilization in this order:
+We teach practices to govern utilization in this order, following a pyramid that represents different categories and models of utilization management:

 A strong multi-location dashboard tracks: